jh3nd3rs0n/jargyle/README.md

 ### 4. 11.
 Chaining to Another SOCKS Server

-You can have Jargyle chained to another SOCKS server, meaning that it can route through another SOCKS server.
+You can have Jargyle chained to another SOCKS server, meaning that its traffic can be routed through another SOCKS server.
 To have Jargyle chained to another SOCKS server, you will need to specify the other SOCKS server as a URI in the setting `chaining.socksServerUri`

 Partial command line example: